DeloitteBlockchain/eos-docker-nNodes/README.md

 For more information: https://eos.io/

 ## Configuration
 - `up.sh`: This is a script that orchestrate all the configuration that needs to be done prior running the nodes and also, as the name states, starts everything up.
-At this file, there is configuration for: a default wallet inside keosd node; deploying the eosio.bios smart contract; and all the initial setup of the 7 nodeos instance.
+At this file, there is configuration for: a default wallet inside keosd node; deploying the eosio.bios smart contract; and all the initial setup for all nodeos instances required.

 ## Adding / Removing nodes
-TODO
+During the execution of the `up.sh`script, it will be asked how many extra nodes is required to be configured.
+Just follow the options using the script.

 ## Network
 Docker compose file is configured to startup all the nodes under the subnet 172.15.0.0/16.
 If you are running locally you may also refer to the nodes and servers using **localhost**.